directus/directus/docs/reference/system/schema.md

 ## Apply Schema Difference

-Update the instance's schema by passing the diff previously retrieved via `/schema/diff` endpoint in the request body.
+Update the instance's schema by passing the diff previously retrieved via `/schema/diff` endpoint in the request body - either as raw JSON or as a `multipart/form-data` file upload.
 This endpoint is only available to admin users.

 ### Query Parameters